hpluska/APCompSciA/labs/UnicodeTranslation/README.md

-# Unicode Encryption
+# Unicode Translation
-In this lab you will code to encrypt and decrypt a message
+In this lab you will translate messages written in our English character set to unicode and back.

 ## Introduction
 You have been learning how to represent numbers in different bases - decimal, binary, hexadecimal, and octal.
 And now you now how to represent letters numerically using the unicode system.
-For this lab you will you these skills to encrypt and decrypt messages
+For this lab you will you these skills to translate message between their character and numerical representations.

 ## Your Tasks